jvanoost/MMM-Jeedom/README.md

 					<li>unit : "%", : unit to display after the value of the sensor</li>
 					<li>sameLine1: false, : if true, it will be display on the same line than the "sameLine2: true".
 Only the value and the unit can be defined in that case.
 See example above</li>
 					<li>sameLine2: false, : if true, it will be display on the same line than the "sameLine1: true".
 The title and symbol define here will be used for both infos.
 See example above</li>
 					<li>maxlength: 50, : set a max length for display.
-If sensor is longer, the text will be truncate. default : 50</li>
+If sensor is longer, the text will be truncate. default : 100</li>
+					<li>splitCar: ",", : Split a long string and keep the first one. default : undefined</li>
 				</ul>
 			</td>
 		</tr>